FastRTC Voice Backend¶

 from roomkit import RoomKit, VoiceChannel, AIChannel, ChannelCategory

-from roomkit import AnthropicAIProvider, AnthropicConfig
+from roomkit.providers.anthropic.config import AnthropicConfig

 from roomkit.voice.backends.fastrtc import FastRTCVoiceBackend, mount_fastrtc_voice